Canterbury gecko: Species description and identification

 Geckos are specialised lizards, with large eyes that are permanently open, and large fleshy tongues that are used to clean the eyes and scales of the lips.
 They have "broad scale-like plates on the lower surfaces of their toes which employ millions of microscopic setae (hair-like structures), each with an attracting magnetic force" that gives adhesion to smooth surfaces.
 Woodworthia gecko species are often darker in colour than other New Zealand gecko species.
 Canterbury geckos are usually brown, grey or olive with pale bands, blotches or stripes that are bright, and large blackish patches (often on the intact tail).

 The eye colour varies from green to brown to bright yellow and they usually have a narrow or broad pale stripe running from eye to nostril.
 The rostral scale contacts or virtually touches the nostril.
 Their undersides are usually pale and uniform in colour, although a few individuals have been observed with spotted bellies.
 They have pink mouths with a pink tongue that is tipped with grey.
-It has been observed that specimens from coastal dune habitats are smaller than those from forest/rocky habitats, measuring around 53–68mm between snout and vent, as opposed to 53–80 mm.
+It has been observed that specimens from coastal dune habitats are smaller than those from forest/rocky habitats, measuring around 53–68 mm between snout and vent, as opposed to 53–80 mm.
 Their tail length is usually the same as snout-vent length when intact.
 Canterbury gecko toes have "9-12 lamellae" and straight distal phalanges, while the soles of their feet are usually light grey.
 They can be highly variable in colour and patterning which may explain the difficulties in classifying them as their own species in earlier years.